SoCXin/doc/docs/frameworks/freedom-e-sdk_extra.rst

 The name of a function to be called to record finish of interrupt when it's caused by a context switch.

-An example of :ref:`projectconf` with modified heap settings and enabled SystemView
+An example of :ref:`mips` with modified heap settings and enabled SystemView
 feature:

 .. code-block:: ini